dasmygame/SmartRemotePSP/README.md

 # SmartRemotePSP
-An app that is a remote for the personalized smart living devices installed by the Peach State Prosperity company
+An app design that is a remote for the personalized smart living devices installed by the Peach State Prosperity company